 - 2011-09-21 added optional parameter 'offset' for functions getAphiaRecords and getAphiaRecordsByVernacular, and 'like' for getAphiaRecordsByVernacular

-Webservice/API has been published in
+Webservice/API has been published or implemented in:

 Linking to WoRMS

 If you simply want to link to WoRMS, just use this URL: http://www.marinespecies.org/aphia.php?p=taxlist&tName=Your Species

 (This assumes that you have no idea if the taxon exists, or you do not want to look up the AphiaID)

 If you know the taxon exists, lookup the AphiaID, via the search interface, and link to this URL: http://www.marinespecies.org/aphia.php?p=taxdetails&id=AphiaID

 i.e. the AphiaID for Solea solea is 127160: http://www.marinespecies.org/aphia.php?p=taxdetails&id=127160